How to rent out your property without an agent

 When the tenant moves in, be sure to make a thorough check of the property together and document any minor chips, scratches or damage that has occurred prior to your tenant's arrival.

-7. Insurance and rental bond
+7. Insurance and rental bonds

-You should also remind the tenant to organise their own contents or renters insurance because your policies will not protect their household items in case of theft or damage.
+You should also remind the tenant to organise their own contents or renters insurance, because your policies will not protect their household items in case of theft or damage.

 8. Ongoing communication